eaustin6/Packer-and-Extractor-of-Google-Drive/README.md

 <img src="Img/56.png" alt="56">
 <h4> 18.If you want to pack file/folder into (.Tar.gz) file then Replace "SHARED DRIVE NAME2" in which you want Final TAR.gz file to be send.Replace "OUTPUT FILE NAME" with the name which you want of Final TAR.gz File.
 Replace "FILE OR FOLDER NAME" with name of File(with format)/Folder which needs to be TAR.gz.</h4>
 <img src="Img/57.png" alt="57">
 <h4> 19.If you want to pack file/folder into (.Tar.bz2) file then Replace "SHARED DRIVE NAME2" in which you want Final TAR.bz2 file to be send.Replace "OUTPUT FILE NAME" with the name which you want of Final TAR.bz2 File.
-Replace "FILE OR FOLDER NAME" with name of File(with format)/Folder which needs to be TAR.bz2.</h4>
+Replace "FILE OR FOLDER NAME" with name of File(with format)/Folder which needs to be TAR.bz2.</h4> <!---#Img Missing HERE--->
 <img src="Img/58.png" alt="58">
 <h3>🗄️Unzip/Unrar/Untar Files: Shared Drive to My Drive</h3>
 <h4> 1.First!
 Open the "Unzip/Unrar/Untar Files: Shared Drive to My Drive" section by clicking Dropdown Arrow as shown in The Image.</h4>